mjdave/tui/README.md

 With no virtual machine, and no bindings required in C++, all of the data and script state is stored in a public std::map or std::vector under the hood.
 Scripts and tables are parsed together and are treated the same.
 Each character is simply parsed one by one in a single phase, with data loaded immediately.
 Functions are quickly serialized and called as required.

 This means tui can solve two problems.
-You can use it as a fast and small scripting language, that also happens to have built in serialization support from/to both binary and human readable data formats.
+You can use it as a fast and small scripting language, that also happens to have built in serialization support from/to both binary(todo) and human readable data formats.

 Or you can use it as a data format and serialization library.
 Where you might have used XML, JSON, plists, or other ways of storing and sharing data, tui reads JSON out of the box, while adding a bunch of new features.

 # What tui is not
 tui is not finished!

 It should not be used in production environments yet.
-Binary formats and for statements in particular are not yet implemented.

-The interpreter only builds for macos at present, but getting it building on other platforms will happen soon. tui is cross platform, tested on windows, macos and linux.
+Binary formats are not yet implemented, there is a lot of optimization work yet to do, and there are many missing functions, even to do basic things like insert into arrays.

 tui has 'objects', as tables.
 However there is no concept of 'self/this', and no direct support for inheritance or classes in general.
 Further OOP support is not planned.